realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/05_chapter.md

 ## Loading the Road Graph

-At startup, the simulator connects to Neo4j and loads the entire road graph into memory:
+At startup, the simulator connects to Aura and loads the entire road graph into memory:

 ```python
 with driver.session() as session: